sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_05.rst

 is a third explanation that people sometimes give, especially when they are first learning statistics, and it is *absolutely and completely wrong*.
-This mistaken approach is to refer to the *p*-value as “the probability that the null hypothesit is true”.
+This mistaken approach is to refer to the *p*-value as “the probability that the null hypothesis is true”.
 It is an intuitively appealing way to think, but it is wrong in two key respects.
 First, null hypothesis testing is a frequentist tool and the frequentist approach to probability does *not* allow you to assign probabilities to the null